 Panasonic G80 versus Panasonic GX7

 The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in September 2016 and August 2013.
 Both the G80 and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.8 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Panasonic GX7.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G80 – represents the basis or 100 percent across all the size and weight measures).